 Here’s what you need to know about cookies and dogs.

 Most cookies contain ingredients like butter, sugar, and flour.
 While none of these are dangerous or toxic for your dog to eat, they’re not exactly healthy for them either.
+Excessive consumption of safe-to-eat cookies along with increased caloric input without enough exercise can lead to an overweight dog.

 Some Cookie Ingredients That Can be Toxic to Dogs